lainey-ing/lainey-ing.github.io/_pages/about.md

   * Led small groups of students between ages 4-10 in tennis drills, providing specific instruction for each student
   * Coordinated with parents to better understand each child’s needs

-* Tax Intern | Pappas Restuarants | May-August 2024
-  * Make calls to partnering companies to collect documentation.
-  * Assist team members in updating records as well as research and analysis.
-  * Organize information using various databases.

 ## Technical Skills